g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 Now let us take some time to check if we can take some conclusions from it.

-If the *recovery rate* is greater than *contact rate*, the rate of change will always be negative, so the infection will eventually dissipate and even not outbreak.
+If the *recovery rate* is greater than the *contact rate*, the rate of change will always be negative, so the infection will eventually dissipate and even won't outbreak.

-On the other hand, if *contact rate* is greater *recovery rate*, we will have a disaster.
+On the other hand, if the *contact rate* is greater the the *recovery rate*, we will have an outbreak.
 Apparently, those paramaters indicate how strong an epidemic can be.

-Now, if $\gamma$ is the *recovery rate*, then $1/\gamma$ is the *infectious/recovery period* or the period of time during which an infected individual can pass it on.
+If $\gamma$ is the *recovery rate*, then $1/\gamma$ is the *infectious/recovery period* or the period of time during which an infected person is sick and then can pass it on.

 Consider the product between the $\beta$ and $1/\gamma$.
-It results on the average number of people an infected patient will pass the infection on.
+That gives the average number of people an infected patient will pass the infection on.
 For example, let us say that in a given scenario the *contact rate* is $\beta = 0.2$ and the *infectious/recovery* period is $1/\gamma = 10$ days.
 Then we expect that each infected patient will pass the infection onto 2 people.

 $$
 \begin{equation}